 The only way to treat fleas is to stop the flea life cycle.
 95% of the flea population (and problem) is in the pet’s environment (i.e. where they live), so to properly treat a flea infestation it is necessary to treat BOTH the pet and the environment.
 Year round use of flea treatment and prevention is recommended to keep fleas under control.
 All pets in the household must be treated and if a treatment is missed, the problem can continue for months more.

-The effective options for flea treatment in dogs and cats are:
+The effective options for flea and tick treatment in dogs and cats are:

 - Environmental Treatment – Indoor treatment includes regular vacuuming of the carpet to remove the eggs and stimulate the dormant fleas.
 Steam cleaning the carpet kills flea larvae also.
 All bedding that the pet sleeps on should be washed in hot, soapy water and left to dry in the sun.
-Foggers are a highly effective chemical to treat inside the house.
+Foggers or surface sprays that target fleas contain highly effective chemicals to treat inside the house.
 The best ones contain an ingredient to kill both adult fleas and the other life cycle stages (insect growth regulators).
 For the outdoor environment, professional treatment with an adult flea killer is recommended for gardens and dog kennels.

-In addition to daily searching, regular administration of tick control products greatly reduces the risk of tick poisoning.
+In addition to daily searching, regular administration of tick and flea control products greatly reduces the risk of tick poisoning and flea allergy dermatitis.

 Be aware that tick control products indicated for dogs only are NOT suitable for use in cats.
 We recommend:

-- Bravecto – A chewable tablet given every 3 months
+- Nexgard Chew – A chewable tablet given once a month

-- Advantix – A liquid ampoule applied every two weeks to the back of the neck (toxic to cats)
+- Advantix – A liquid medication applied to the back of the neck every 2 weeks (highly toxic to cats)